populationgenomics/team-docs/python_code_style.md

 # Python Code Style

 We use [pylint](https://www.pylint.org/) to perform automatic code checks on our repositories.
-It helps enforce code standard, and also does some static code analysis for potential programming errors.
+It helps us in implementing a consistent coding style throughout our code base, and also does some static code analysis to catch potential programming errors.

 ## Setting up a new project